 In Part 1 of this series we began to look at how you can leverage PowerShell as a DBA and there was a brief discussion about automation.
 Today you will experiment with the DBATools command Copy-DbaLogin and learn about Out-Gridview and the -whatif switch.
 Let’s suppose you have one, or more logins you need to … Continue reading Introduction To PowerShell For The DBA Part 2

 Automating Tasks With PowerShell What we’re really talking about in this series is automation, specifically by using PowerShell.
 Now, in simple terms, automation is about removing the human, manual element in doing tasks.
-This will produce time savings for you as a DBA in the long run and provide better consistency in your environment than … Continue reading Introduction To PowerShell for the DBA Part 1
+Why should you care about that?
+Automation will provide the following benefits: Automation saves you time Automation provides consistency Automation results … Continue reading Introduction To PowerShell for the DBA Part 1